lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

   <p>If you see a scatter plot (lots of circles), each point is one climber from the dataset with coordinates of eg. height (on the vertical axis) versus V grade (on the horizontal axis).
 I'll always superpose a line that shows the average (height) over climbers (that climb at each V grade). </p>

   <p>Pink is for female climbers; blue for male; purple is for all climbers.</p>

+  <p>Most of the plots are in carousels: use the large arrows to scroll between them.</p>
 </aside>

 The <a href="https://strengthclimbing.com/finger-strength-analyzer/">Climbing Finger Strength Analyzer 2.0</a> considers finger strength and pull-up strength to estimate your V grade.
 I got a V4 estimate with a 51% probability of climbing V5 and the assessment that my "upper body strength is quite high compared to [my] finger strength" and to stop training it in favour of improving finger strength.